 Sustainability is of great importance to the university and being involved with a project like this allows us as university to share our knowledge and expertise in this area and hopefully make a difference.
 I was totally blown away with the presentations by the pupils and it is encouraging to see how they are thinking green at such an early age.”

 Sheila Pankhurst, Dean of the School of Science, Engineering & Environment presented the award to the winning team and gave out certificates to participants.

-For more information on the Green Plan It challenge click here.
+Find out more information on the Green Plan It Challenge.

 For all press office enquiries please email firstname.lastname@example.org or phone 0161 295 2238.